ashura/competitor-analysis/content/en/sites/plastic-machinery/www.aceretech.com.md

 ---
 title: ACERETECH Waste Recycle Lines Manufacturer
-description: ACERETECH Waste Recycle Lines Manufacturer is a global supplier specializing in the development and manufacturing of advanced plastic recycling machinery.
-With state-of-the-art technology and innovative European design, the company offers comprehensive solutions for plastic waste recycling, washing, and re-pelletizing, serving over 1,260 customers across more than 100 countries.
+description: ACERETECH Waste Recycle Lines Manufacturer is a China-based company specializing in the innovation, design, and production of plastic recycling machinery and systems for efficient waste processing.
-date: 2025-11-11T15:29:00+08:00
+date: 2025-12-12T16:35:00+08:00
 ---

 ## Website